 So, if you’re the bright spark who’s come up with a revolutionary idea, be prepared to face lots of people who won’t like it.
 Who’ll argue against change.

 By definition, they’re much riskier than evolutionary ideas.
 You only hear about and remember the revolutionary ideas that work.
 But, in reality, ideas which break new ground have a high failure rate.
-Only businesses with a strong innovation culture accept this as part of the process.
+Only businesses with a strong creative culture accept this as part of the process.

 So, much safer to back the ideas which guarantee the business a few percent growth every year.
 And kill off the ones which could boom or bust the business.